Skip to article frontmatterSkip to article content

 )

-Now we can put it all together, and combine the tools for a complete experiment run.
-While doing this, we can use the Experiment Client to track the experiment progress.
+Now we can put it all together, and combine the tools for a complete experiment loop.
+Since we already called experiment.start() earlier, the experiment is already being tracked by the Experiment Manager.
+We can use the built-in event_client (also available as logger) to log progress.

 desired_limit = 12